fox-archives/cactus/README.md

 ## TODO

-- gorouting when execing only when wait = true (systemd-run returns immediately)
-- delete systemd service unit after wars (or have a respective setting)
-- ad hoc keybindings to change auxillary settings
-- other TODOs
-- fix horizontal scrollbar
-- Create cactus journal and log invocations and various services to it so they are visible?
 - proper error handling
-- cleanup dependencies
-- filter so that Ctrl-V, Shift-V, and V are next to each other

 ## Potential Improvements

+- delete systemd service unit afterwards (or have a respective setting) (is needed?, one approach is to keep an extra go process alive for every unit)
+- ad hoc keybindings to change auxillary settings
+- sometimes mod key does not work (due to skipping rendering passes on no user interaction?)
 - add font
 - support --tty and stream or stream from journal